-You must budget for staff positions at actual salary cost, including pension and payroll taxes, medical benefits, and other applicable costs such as Time Responsibility Incentive (TRI), sick leave substitute days, and stipends.
+Staff positions must be budgeted at actual salary cost, including pension, payroll taxes, medical benefits, and other applicable costs such as Time Responsibility Incentive (TRI), sick leave substitute days, and stipends.
 If the proposed position is vacant, use the average salary rate for the new position.
-The position cost will change if the person staffed changes at any point during the year, or if a long-term sub is used in a vacant position.
-Please work with the grants department to determine estimated costs for positions.
+The position cost will change if the person staffed changes at any point during the year, or if a long-term substitute is used in a vacant position.
+Please refer to the staff cost calculator tool available on the Budget Department website.